 For years, keeping his secret meant living a lie.
 But Young felt the pain was worth it as he continued to surpass other wrestlers in his calibre and became a WWE Superstar.

 Eventually, however, he couldn’t continue the lie.
 Young wanted to be allowed to bring his boyfriend to WWE matches.
-He’d be unable to do that if he told the security guards at the events that Nick Villa was only his friend.
+But, he’d be unable to do that if he told the security guards at the events that Nick Villa was only his friend.

 Since then, Young has been an inspiration to black gay sports celebrities and players worldwide.
 He’s shown them and us that it’s genuinely possible to succeed and thrive, even in a straight-dominated environment.
 Young gave the ultimate example to young people: they can be themselves and still succeed despite their differences.